jl4347/ADB-BingEnhance/README.txt

 =================================================================================
 Internal design of our project
 =================================================================================
-On the top leve, this java program contains three packages: testBing, util and WeightCalculation. "testBing" package contains the main method to execute the program, and "QueryExpand" class for query expansion; "util" package has "BingData" to interact with Bing API, "Doc" and "Query" class to store the query and documents information; "WeightCalculation" package contains "CreateVector" to compute query and document vector.
+On the top level, this java program contains three packages: testBing, util and WeightCalculation. "testBing" package contains the main method to execute the program, and "QueryExpand" class for query expansion; "util" package has "BingData" to interact with Bing API, "Doc" and "Query" class to store the query and documents information; "WeightCalculation" package contains "CreateVector" to compute query and document vector.